J-c0d3r/Unity_CSJA_InfinityRunner/README.md

     🚧Add enemy 06 like a kamikaze switching red and normal color

-    🐛Some enemies aren't destroyed by the player's bullet 🐛Take off the white line from brackground image
+    🐛Some enemies aren't destroyed by the player's bullet 🐛Take off the white line from background image

-    🛠️Ajust UI image and position player in front of button fly 🛠️Player not can grab on walls
+    🛠️Ajust UI image and position player in front of button fly 🛠️Player can not grab on walls
     🚧General balancement in the game